strawberry-graphql/strawberry/docs/integrations/fastapi.md

 ## context_getter

-`context_getter` option allows to provide a custom context object that can be used in your resolver.
+The `context_getter` option allows you to provide a custom context object that can be used in your resolver.
 You can return anything here, by default we return a dictionary with the request and background tasks.

-`context_getter` is
+`context_getter` is a
 [FastAPI dependency](https://fastapi.tiangolo.com/tutorial/dependencies/) and
-can inject another dependencies.
+can inject other dependencies.

 ```python
 import strawberry